adrianchifor/harpoon/README.md

 ### Manual

-If you want to pre-pull specific Docker images and skip the Deployment checks, you can list your imags in `/config/images` in the container.
+If you want to pre-pull specific Docker images and skip the Deployment checks, you can list your images in `/config/images` in the container.
 See [daemonset-manual.yaml](./deploy/daemonset-manual.yaml) example.

 ```
 $ kubectl apply -f deploy/daemonset-manual.yaml